tgibson11/pysystemtrade/docs/production.md

     - [Install mongodb](https://docs.mongodb.com/manual/administration/install-on-linux/)
       - MacOS: max # of open files needs to be increased. `sudo launchctl limit maxfiles 64000 100000000` will work, but does not persist after a restart.
 For a more permanent solution, see https://gist.github.com/tombigel/d503800a282fcadbee14b537735d202c
     - Download private files
+      - I'll provide these initially.
+The following steps are how I manage mine.
       - Configure SSH keys
       - `git clone ssh://git@github.com/tgibson11/private.git`
       - `cp -r $HOME/private $HOME/pysystemtrade/private`